Perverted-Justice: Methods

 Perverted-Justice functions by supporting volunteers who act as informants in chat rooms where minors can typically be found.
 The volunteers' public profiles have youthful-sounding usernames, young ages, and pictures of children.
 The administrators of the site say they do not initiate online contact with the users, and refuse to act on tips from the public as a result.
-If a user starts chatting to the volunteer and turns the conversation to sex, the volunteer responds positively and encourages them to divulge personal details, particularly a telephone number, ostensibly needed to verify their identity so that a meeting can be arranged.

 In the past, around this point the chatlog and details would be published on the site.
 Volunteers on the site's forums would then engage in "follow-up", attempting to identify and notify family members, employers, and neighbors.
 However, in December 2003, the organization set up its "Information First" program, in which interested police departments could contact Perverted-Justice, and any "busts" made within that department's jurisdiction would be sent straight to them without being posted to the website.
-In the early days of the program, Perverted-Justice.com did not initiate contact with the police, professedly because officers were skeptical that its information could be used in a court of law.

-Since July 2004 when they facilitated their first conviction, the site's operators switched to a policy of cold calling local police with the information they obtained.
-If a government agency is interested (police, FBI, military CID, etc.) then the chatlog and other information is not posted to the site until after a conviction has been reached.
+After facilitating their first conviction in July 2004, the site's operators switched to a policy of cold calling local police with the information they obtained.